Welcome

 Lesson outcomes

-On completion of this lesson you will be able to describe concept of OERTo deepen your understanding of OER, OER benefits and guide, consider watching the following videos:
+On completion of this lesson, you will be able to describe OER.To deepen your understanding of OER, OER benefits and guide, consider watching the following videos:

 Discussion